Life Underwriting Risk

 At the same time, there is a constant on-going improvement to consider risk metrics within profitability metrics and to use risk adjusted KPIs in decision making processes.

 Based on the Group RAF, P&C risk selection starts with an overall proposal in terms of underwriting strategy and corresponding business selection criteria.
 During the strategic planning process, targets are established and translated into underwriting limits to ensure business is underwritten according to the Plan.
-Underwriting limits define the maximum size of risks and classes of business that Group companies shall be allowed to write without seeking any additional or prior approval.
+Underwriting limits define the maximum size of risks and classes of business that Group Legal Entities shall be allowed to write without seeking any additional or prior approval.
 The limits may be set based on value, risk type, product exposure or class of occupancy.
-The purpose of these limits is to attain a coherent and profitable book of business founded on the expertise of each company.
+The purpose of these limits is to attain a coherent and profitable book of business founded on the expertise of each Legal Entity.

 Additional indicators such as relevant exposures, risk concentration and risk capital figures are used for the purpose of P&C underwriting risk monitoring.
 The indicators are calculated on a quarterly basis to ensure alignment with the Group RAF.